 A Study of Virtual (Zoom) Music Therapy for Older Adults Living Alone:

 Music therapy has been shown to improve physical and mental health and quality of life for older adults.
-This may be an important tool during the coronavirus pandemic when many people feel disconnected from others.
-This pilot study will enroll 8 older adults who live alone and will evaluate the impact of music therapy on feelings of social connection, stress and other aspects of mental health.
+This may be an important tool during the coronavirus pandemic when many people felt disconnected from others.
+This pilot study enrolled 8 older adults who were living alone and evaluated the impact of music therapy on feelings of social connection, stress and other aspects of mental health.

 A Study of Friendly Telephone Visits with Older Adults:

 Friendly phone visits between older adults and younger generations have become very popular, but little is known about what may make these worthwhile or helpful for those involved.
-This is especially relevant during the coronavirus pandemic when many people experience feelings of disconnection from others.
-To investigate this, we are evaluating the experience of 10 older adults who are matched up with 10 undergraduate students for friendly phone visits.
-We are specifically interested in those who live alone and experience feelings of loneliness during this coronavirus pandemic.
+This was especially relevant during the coronavirus pandemic when many people experience feelings of disconnection from others.
+To investigate this, we evaluated the experience of 10 older adults who were matched up with 10 undergraduate students for friendly phone visits.
+We were specifically interested in those who were living alone and experiencing feelings of loneliness during the coronavirus pandemic.

 FUNDING & ACKNOWLEDGEMENTS